Donald P. Kanak: Environment

 Kanak is a Senior Fellow of Harvard Law School's Program on International Financial Systems, based in Hong Kong, where he has researched issues relating to climate change, carbon markets, and sustainable growth in Asia.

 He is a member of the National Council of the World Wildlife Fund USA, a Trustee of WWF Hong Kong and an advisor to WWF China.
 Early in his career, Kanak worked at the U.S. Environmental Protection Agency, and served as the Washington representative for a river conservation organization.

 Other memberships

 During the past decade, Kanak served as a director of the U.S.-China Business Council and the U.S.-Japan Business Council, as a member of the executive committee of the U.S.-Korea Business Council, and a member of the Seoul International Business Advisory Council (SIBAC).
 He was President of the American Chamber of Commerce in Japan in 2002 and as its chairman in 2003.
 He is a member of the Council on Foreign Relations, The Asia Society, the America-Japan Society, the Society of Financial Services Professionals, and the Global Leadership Circle of the University of North Carolina at Chapel Hill.

 Education

-Kanak received a BA from the University of North Carolina, where he was a Morehead Scholar, a JD from Harvard Law School and a MLitt from Oxford University, where he studied International Business, resided at Oriel College, and was well known for his jitterbug.
+Kanak completed a BA as a Morehead Scholar at the UNC Chapel Hill, a JD at Harvard Law School and a MLitt (International Business) at Oriel College, Oxford, well known there for his jitterbug.